democratize-technology/recursive-companion-mcp/README.md

 ## Attribution

-This project is based on [recursive-companion](https://github.com/hankbesser/recursive-companion) by Hank Besser.
-The original implementation provided the foundational Draft → Critique → Revise → Converge pattern.
+This project is inspired by [recursive-companion](https://github.com/hankbesser/recursive-companion) by Hank Besser.
+The original implementation provided the conceptual Draft → Critique → Revise → Converge pattern.
 This MCP version adds:

 - Session-based incremental processing to avoid timeouts
 - AWS Bedrock integration for Claude and Titan embeddings